caro46/Tetraploid_project/canu_assembly.md

 Not clear how long it should take... this run is more to check everything is working...
 I might stay on queue forever (need to see if it is running tomorrow on Jan17), need to have BE opinion probably.
 So I killed the job and resubmitted for a shorter time perio using fewer tasks.
 I think I just need to be patient and wait (priority reason) - jan.18.

+Not clear why it fails.
+I checked the default `java` version available on cedar (`1.8.0_151`) and `canu` requires "at least 1.8.0".
+Trying running it again.

 # Falcon

 ## Some information